en-wl/wordlist/README.md

 `libscowl` package.
 As such, you can instead use `python3 -m libscowl` instead of going through the script.
 Use of the python module directly instead of through the command line interface is also supported but the API may change without notice.
-The best documenation to the API is via `__main__.py`.
+The best documentation to the API is via `__main__.py`.

 File Format
 -----------

-Most everything is stored in a single file ('scowl.txt') with the following format:
+Most everything is stored in a single file (`scowl.txt`) with the following format:

     FILE := CLUSTER ...
             [FOOTNOTES]